Order LABRIFORMES (part 1): Family LABRIDAE (a-h)

 Halichoeres caudalis (Poey 1860) of the tail, referring to caudal fin, rounded medially, concave toward its points, the upper lobe longer than lower

-Halichoeres chierchiae Di Caporiacco 1948 in honor of Gaetano Chierchia (1850-1922), commander of the Italian naval corvette Vettor Pisani from which type (now lost) was collected [although named after a man, some classically trained zoologists latinized the names of individuals whose names ended with the letter “a” by adding an “e” to the spelling]
+Halichoeres chierchiae Di Caporiacco 1948 in honor of Gaetano Chierchia (1850-1922), commander of the Italian naval corvette Vettor Pisani from which type (now lost) was collected [although named after a man, “ae” is an acceptable way to form a genitive from a masculine noun that ends in “a”]

 Halichoeres chlorocephalus Kuiter & Randall 1995 chloros, green; cephalus, head, referring to bright-green head of males and anterior head of females